Transfer of status

 - Ensure that you and the student have defined and agreed the proposed research project.

-- MPLS Preparing for Transfer of Status form: The term before the student is due to transfer they are now required to complete and upload (via GSS) this new form.
+- MPLS Preparing for Transfer of Status form: The term before the student is due to transfer they are now required to complete and submit this form in GSR.
 The form has been created to be used in supervisions/meetings to support the student in reflecting on their level of preparedness for the transfer assessment.
 A copy of the completed form will be given to the transfer assessors as part of the assessment.
 You should actively encourage the student to engage with it, and ideally base a supervision session around it to go through it.
 This will also help you and the student identify if there are any specific areas where they might still need help.

 - All students are required to produce some form of work specifically for the transfer process which you should review and provide feedback on before it is submitted for assessment.

-- Student completes and submits the GS0.2 application for transfer of status, and any subject specific forms.
+- Student completes and submits the GS0.2.MPLS application for transfer of status, and any subject specific forms.
 This will include a statement from you as their supervisor.

 - Appointment of transfer assessors.
 Assessors must always be independent of the supervisor and will normally be appointed by the Director of Graduate Studies, who may ask you for suggestions.
 See the divisional guidelines.

 - Assessors complete and submit the appropriate transfer report form.
 Your department will have specific requirements for assessment so the assessors must use the department report forms.
 The divisional templates are provided here for information only; they include guidance for assessors and information about the possible outcomes.

 Examination Regulations – General Regulations Governing Research Degrees:

 GS0.2.MPLS form (application for transfer of status): available here

 Subject Specific Examination Regulations: